EvAvKein/Distillogue/README.md

 ### Prerequisites

 1. Install the dependencies mentioned above
-2. Clone project to your computer
+2. Clone the project to your computer via download/Git
 3. Run `npm install` on both "backend" and "frontend" folders

 ### Build